chromaui/chromatic-docs/src/content/guides/guide-for-designers.md

 ---
 layout: "../../layouts/Layout.astro"
-title: For designers
+title: Chromatic for designers
 description: How to use Chromatic for designers
-sidebar: { order: 1 }
+sidebar: { order: 1, label: For designers }
 ---

 # Guide for designers